Getting Home Insurance with Knob and Tube Wiring: Options & Solutions

 Frequently Asked Questions

-Can you get homeowners insurance with knob and tube wiring?
+Can you get homeowners insurance with knob and tube wiring in 2026?

-Yes, but it's difficult.
+Yes, but it's difficult and getting harder.
 Most major national insurers will decline coverage for homes with active K&T wiring.
 Your best options are specialty insurers, excess and surplus (E&S) carriers, or your state's FAIR Plan.
 Expect limited policy types, higher premiums, and potentially a required rewiring timeline before coverage can be maintained.

 How much more expensive is insurance for a home with knob and tube wiring?

 When coverage is available, homeowners typically pay 50% to 100% more per year than they would with a home that has modern wiring.
 The exact surcharge varies by insurer, your state, and the overall condition of the wiring.
-In some cases, a clean electrician inspection can help reduce the premium impact.
+In some cases, a clean electrician inspection and a partial upgrade (like AFCI protection) can help reduce the premium impact.

 Do I have to disclose knob and tube wiring to my insurer?